top of page

 MIFID 8 Disclosure

-Financial Year Ended: 30th April 2023
+Financial Year Ended: 31st March 2024

 The Financial Conduct Authority (“FCA” or “regulator”) sets out its prudential expectations for UK regulated firms within a specialist sourcebook within the FCA Handbook, known as (“MIFIDPRU”).
 MIFIDPRU is broken into numerous chapters which set out the detailed prudential requirements that apply to Perbak Capital Partners LLP (“Perbak” or the “Firm”).
 Specifically, chapter 8 of MIFIDPRU (“MIFIDPRU 8”) sets out public disclosure rules and guidance with which the Firm must comply, further to those prudential requirements and as highlighted by this disclosure.